Bad Nose Job: How to Fix Botched Rhinoplasty?

 How to Avoid Getting a Bad Nose Job?

 Getting a nose job is a major decision that should not be taken lightly.
-While there is always a risk of complications with any surgery, there are steps patients can take to minimize their risk of getting a bad nose.
+While there is always a risk of complications with any surgery, there are steps patients can take to minimize their risk of a nose job gone wrong.

-First, choosing a board-certified plastic surgeon with rhinoplasty experience is important by checking their credentials, patient reviews, and before-and-after photos.
+First, it is important to choose a board-certified plastic surgeon with rhinoplasty experience by checking their credentials, patient reviews, and before-and-after photos.

 Patients should also ensure their surgeon understands their goals and expectations for the procedure.
 They should ask questions and express any concerns about the surgery.